gwu-montreal/know-your-rights/copy-src/text.md

   equal to what would have been earned during the notice period.
 - This amount, as well as **any amount owed for vacation or overtime**, must be paid **at the time of dismissal**.
+- If you have worked at least 2 years uninterrupted for the same employer, they cannot fire you without **"good and sufficient cause."** In other words they must prove that they had a serious reason for firing you.
+These reasons may include: dishonesty, insubordination, negligence, incompetence and bad performance.
+You have up to 45 days after dismissal to file a complaint with the CNESST.

+Note that these protections do **not** apply to employees who have worked for **less than 3 months.**

 #### Exceptions (when no notice is required):